Visualizations & Interactions

 use the "hammer" technique-- if the only tool you have is a hammer, then every problem looks

 like a nail.
-I saw this over and over (and in myself), and wanted to build a tool that would
+We saw this over and over (and in ourselves), and wanted to build a tool that would

 "mix it up" a bit.

-Feedback has been very positive, and it was featured on the front page of Hacker News. - prototype A quick chart of the programming languages I've used.
+prototype A quick chart of the programming languages Andy has used.
 Created to demonstrate concise CSS and Javascript style in an hour.